lesept777/Matrix-MLP-for-ESP32/examples/MMLP_4sectors_prune/README.md

   3 :    0    3    0   12  ( 80.0%)
 Prec:   76%  77% 100%  71%
 ```
 with an average test error jumping from 12% to 38% on 50 samples.
 However, the validation on unknown data remains at 90%.
+This shows the importance of the value of the threshold for low activity neurons pruning.